smontanaro/spambayes/spambayes/README-DEVEL.txt

    Once the dialogs are translated, you need to use the rc2py.py utility to create the i18n_dialogs.py file.
-For example, in the 'spambayes\Outlook2000\dialogs\resources' directory:
+For example, in the 'Outlook2000\dialogs\resources' directory:
      > rc2py.py {base}\spambayes\languages\de_DE\DIALOGS\dialogs.rc
        {base}\spambayes\languages\de_DE\DIALOGS\i18n_dialogs.py 1
-   Where {base} is the directory that contains the root spambayes directory.
+   Where {base} is the directory that contains the spambayes package directory.
    This should create a 'i18n_dialogs.py' in the same directory as your translated dialogs.rc file - this is the file the the Outlook plug-in uses.